linkorb/haigha/README.md

 ## Command-line usage

-You can load schema to database by:
+The haigha command-line tool knows one sub-command: `fixtures:load`.

+The first argument is the filename of your fixture definition (yaml).

+The second argument is the (optional) database url.
+If no database url is specified, haigha used your `PDO` environment variable instead.

-### Database url
+### Database URL

-A full URL containing username, password, hostname and dbname:
+A full URL containing username, password, hostname and dbname.
+For example:

 ```
 ./vendor/bin/haigha fixtures:load examples/random_users.yml mysql://username:password@hostname/dbname